Data-Intensive Research Conference

 • Early life conditions and later life outcomes

-• Life-course population trends
+• Life-course population trends in context

-• Place-based conditions and policy impacts
+• Place-based conditions, policies, and outcomes

 Pre-Conference Workshop